ptfonseca/pcal/README.md

 install.packages("pcal")
 ```

-The development version of `pcal` can be installed from
+The development version can be installed from
 [GitHub](https://github.com/) using the `devtools` package:

 ``` r